 NCAA Football Predictions: Week 8 Opening Line Report and Picks

-Here are a few other Week 8 opening lines that caught my eye.
-Games Saturday unless noted.
-Picks are ATS.
+Here are some Week 8 games and opening lines from BetOnline that caught my eye.

 Read more articles by Alan Matthews